jaustarz/CS2640-RPS/README.md

 - [x] 2 Player Mode
   - [x] make the selection for player 1 hidden
 - [x] Assist the others
-- [ ] ask user if they want to play endless mode after getting the three points it takes to win the game
+- [x] ask user if they want to play endless mode after getting the three points it takes to win the game
 - [x] print "You chose USERS_CHOICE and the computer chose COMPUTERS_CHOICE so...", after playing the game I feel it is best that we spell it out for the player
 - [ ] make the dialog more intense
+- [ ] input validation
+- [ ] make quit an option each round
+- [ ] add round number somewhere, maybe in the score board

 **Ryan**
 - [x] Take in the users input